gecrooks/landscape2stl/README.md

 Large enough models arc upwards due to the curvature of Earth's surface.
 The magnets are not strong enough to hold the arc themselves, so it may be necessary to add shims to support the middle segments of the arch.

-### Flat base edges

-The method for adding the magnet holes is an ugly hack.
-As a simplification, the surface that the magnets are embedded into is flat.
-That's correct for the North-South edges, but the East-West edges of the terrain actually curve, creating an odd break between the base and the heights.
-This can be seem in the Denali preset (Since Denali is far north the curvature of lines of longitude is more pronounced).

-In practice, this mismatch between base and heights doesn't seem to be a problem, but the current solution is inelegant and should be rewritten using proper computational geometry.

 ### Shorelines

-Shorelines are generally not visible in the models.
+We drop ocean areas by a small amount to make shorelines more visible in the models.

-(A possible fix would be to reduce the height of the ocean by some number of meters.
 Unfortunately the 3DEP dataset does not make it clear where land ends and the sea begins.
 You might think everything above sea level is land, but that produces bad looking coast lines.
 Setting sea level to 1m  oddly produces better results, but not ideal.
-And also some areas of California, notable Death Valley, are below sea level.)
+And also some areas of California, notable Death Valley, are below sea level.

 ### Circular Contours